Improx/ModifiedValues/README.md

 If many different modifiers are applied that have the same `Priority`and `Layer`, they will all have effect.
 They will be applied in the same order as they are presented in the lists above (from top to bottom).
 This ordering is also visible in the `DefaultOrders.cs` class.
 If you are not happy with some of the default ordering, you can always use a custom order in a modifier.
 For example: `Speed.Set(99f, order: 50)`.

-You can also create your own modifying operations either with an inline function `myValue.Modify((v) => v * 1.2f + 5)` or by using a function defined elsewhere: `myValue.Modify(MyCustomOperation)`.
+You can also create your own modifying operations either with an inline function `myValue.ModifyFromLatest((v) => v * 1.2f + 5)` or by using a function defined elsewhere: `myValue.ModifyFromLatest(MyCustomOperation)`.
 More about custom operations explained further down.

 ## ![][HeaderDecorator] Priority, Layer and Order ![][HeaderDecorator]